deresse1998/IDSY-1190-Fluid-Power-Systems/README.md

     Discussion of Lab Trainer Exercise 21 Questions Discussion of Lesson 14 Exercise in Study Guide Assignment of Lesson 15 and Lesson 15 Exercise in Study Guide
+# 15 Reservoirs, Coolers and Filters
+    Review of Lesson 14 (optional)
+    Presentation of lesson 15 videotape
+    Discussion of concepts, terminology and symbols
+    Discussion of Lesson 15 Execirse in Study Guide Review for Courxe Final Exam (optional)